stratumn/indigotrace-sdk-js/README.md

 payload = trace.create(data);

 // Your key should be retrieved from en environment variable or an other secure store.
-// If you do not provide your public key in the key object, it will be derived from your private key myKey = {
+// If you do not provide the oracle's public key in the key object, it will be derived from its private key myKey = {
   type: "ed25519",
   priv: "myprivatekey"